 One of the key defenses to employ is a Virtual Private Network or VPN.
 A VPN hides your static IP address behind an encrypted connection.
 This makes it virtually impossible for an attacker to find your true IP address, which is required for a DDoS attack to work (at least against a router).

 PureVPN is a strong choice for this last option.
 We utilize AES-256 bit encryption to hide your true IP address from attackers.
 This encryption protects you from DNS leaks, IPv6 leaks, WebRTC leaks, and anything else that would give away your true identity and location.
 Additionally, PureVPN specializes in WiFi security, and since most Xbox’s connected to the Live network via WiFi, you’ll know you are in good hands.
-With over 6500+ servers in more than 140 countries, you will never have to worry about finding a decent connection for as low as $0.99 for a 7-day trial.
+With over 6500+ servers in more than 140 countries, you will never have to worry about finding a decent connection.

 Playing online video games always carries an element of risk.
 The more competitive the game, the more likely the chances exist for harm to come to you.
 Some people really take video games too seriously and are willing to commit acts of a criminal nature to get ahead.
 When on Xbox, or any gaming platform, keep your wits about you.
 Try not to antagonize other players, because you never know what that player is capable of doing to you.